-- David Hume argued that when a country on a gold standard (=fixed exchange rates) runs a positive balance of trade, gold would flow into the country in the amount that the value of exports exceeds the value of imports - In the absence of offsetting actions by the central bank (sterilization), money supply (and inflation) would rise in a country with a trade surplus and fall in a country with a negative trade balance - This would lead to an appreciation of the real exchange rate of the surplus country, making its goods less competitive and pushing towards a rebalancing of the trade account - In the long term, a country cannot keep a fixed exchange rate and, with free flows of goods and capital, control its domestic interest rates and its inflation rate - In the short term the Central bank and the government can accumulate foreign currency, but this is tantamount as "vendor financing": lending money to the purchaser of your goods, in order to allow him to spend, and then "recycling" the proceeds in his capital market, keeping interest rates artificially low - Chinese "lent" to Americans (and Germans lent to South Europe) in order for Americans to be able to purchase Chinese goods.
+- David Hume argued that when a country on a gold standard (=fixed exchange rates) runs a positive balance of trade, gold would flow into the country in the amount that the value of exports exceeds the value of imports - In the absence of offsetting actions by the central bank (sterilization), money supply (and inflation) would rise in a country with a trade surplus and fall in a country with a negative trade balance - This would lead to an appreciation of the real exchange rate of the surplus country, making its goods less competitive and pushing towards a rebalancing of the trade account - In the long term, a country cannot keep a fixed exchange rate and, with free flows of goods and capital, control its domestic interest rates and its inflation rate - In the short term the Central bank and the government can accumulate foreign currency, but this is tantamount as "vendor financing": lending money to the purchaser of your goods, in order to allow him to spend, and to allow you to "recycle" the surplus capital - Chinese "lent" to Americans (and Germans lent to South Europe) in order for Americans to be able to purchase Chinese goods.
 To keep the exchange rate from revaluing, they "sterilized" the \$ received and "recycled" them in the US financial markets.
-In doing so, Chinese helped keep US rates artificially low, fuelling the crisis (moreover, since F&F bonds were considered of the same credit standing as US Federal Government, Chinese bought agencies' bonds, helping fuel the housing boom that made US consumers feel richer and thus consume/import more)
+In doing so, Chinese helped keep US rates artificially low, fuelling the crisis (moreover, since F&F bonds were considered of the same credit standing as US Federal Government, Chinese bought agencies' bonds, helping fuel the housing boom that made US consumers feel richer and thus consume/ import more)

-A vicious circle that in the end damaged the world economy
+A vicious circle that damaged both economies